fxesdev/calcupedia_backup/docs/casio_emu.md

 10. Under the instruction you patched is a hex byte.
 Select it and Ctrl+Shift+G again.
 Now make sure the first field is `RET` and the second field is `0xc`.
 Press Enter.
 11. Press O to bring up the *Export Program* dialog.
 Select the output as *PE* or *Original File*, and set the output filename to the path to `ActivationFx.dll`.
 You can repeat step 1 to grab the path again (don't create a backup this time, unless you haven't).
 12. Press *OK*.
 In the dialog box that appears click *Overwrite*. **Make sure you have saved a backup of `ActivationFx.dll`!**
-13. Wait for Ghidra to export the EXE.
+13. Wait for Ghidra to export the DLL.
 When it's done, a big dialog box will appear.
 Press Escape to close it.
 You can now close Ghidra, and delete Ghidra and the project you just made if you want.
 14. Profit!

 Now, when starting the patched emulator, no activation dialogs will appear, even if the trial period has expired or has been invalidated.